scramjetorg/transform-hub/README.md

 ## "Hello Alice" sample :wave:

 The sample will work only if you have properly configured your environment,installed hub and build all the packages.
-To run sequence/sample (example Alice), first, you need to install all the dependencies, [install and execute host](#install-host-and-execute-:white_check_mark:), compress the package, and then you're good to go and use curl commands or [CLI commands](#install-CLI-and-execute-:white_check_mark:) to execute the sequence, we will show you both ways.
+By this time you should already have the environment configured and set by going through the [#Installation](#installation-:clamp:) section.

-> :bulb: **HINT:** *The following instructions apply to the state of the repository from the `release/0.12`.*
+> :bulb: **HINT:** *The following instructions apply to the state of the repository from the `release/0.14`.*

 To start the "Hello Alice" sample we will need these basic steps: